Gamera vs. Viras: Plot

 A spaceship containing an expedition force from Planet Viras approaches Earth, with its occupants discussing their intentions to occupy the planet for its atmospheric Nitrogen, an element important to their survival.
 Gamera intervenes and destroys it; but before the ship is destroyed, the aliens broadcast a warning to their world, stating that Gamera is their enemy.

-Later on Earth, a Boy Scout troop is visiting an aquarium to see the scientists working on a two-man mini submarine.
-Masao and Jim, two of the scouts, manage to talk their way aboard the sub.
+Later on Earth, a group of Boy Scouts are visiting an aquarium to see the scientists working on a two-man mini submarine.
+Japanese scout Masao and American scout Jim manage to talk their way aboard the sub.
 While in the water they spot Gamera, who engages in a little race with the boys.
 However, their hijinks come to an end when the second alien vessel envelops the both of them in its Super-Catch Ray.
 Gamera helps the boys to escape, but he remains trapped in the force field while the aliens scan his memories.
 Through analysis of Gamera's memories, the aliens learn of Gamera's weakness, his soft spot for children.
 Soon after, the field weakens and Gamera is freed.
 The aliens capture Jim and Masao, threatening to kill the boys, and demand Gamera obeys them.
 Powerless to stop them, Gamera surfaces and follows the UFO ashore, whereupon a mind control device is attached to the back of his head.

 While aboard the spaceship, the boys continually try to escape.
 Gamera, however (under the influence of the aliens), is destroying dams and cities by the handful.
 Jim and Masao discover a squid-like creature, thinking that he is another captive of the aliens.
 In fact, he is the leader of the aliens.
 The boys help Gamera break free from the mind control device and succeed in escaping from the spaceship.
 Next Gamera attacks the spaceship.
 Grounded by Gamera, the aliens reveal that their human forms were just disguises, and that all of them look just like their leader.
 Under the leader's command, each of the aliens merge to form the giant monster Viras, who immediately engages Gamera in battle.
-Though Viras appears to have the upper hand, impaling Gamera through his belly with his spike-like mantle, Gamera kills Viras by flying high into the atmosphere, freezing Viras solid, then drops him towards the ocean, where he explodes upon impact.
+Though Viras appears to have the upper hand, impaling Gamera through his belly with his spike-like mantle, Gamera kills Viras by flying high into the atmosphere, freezing Viras solid, then drops him towards the ocean, where he disintegrates upon impact.
 The boys and a crowd of adults celebrate Gamera's victory.